 Research fellowship.
 I’m a senior research fellow at the Max Planck Institute for Tax Law and Public Finance since September 2017.
 My work focuses on the impact of social hierarchies and inequality on cooperation, coordination and social conflict.

 PhD in Economics.
 I obtained my PhD in May 2017 at the Economics Department of the University of Gothenburg (SWE).
-My dissertation, “Bitter divisions: inequality, identity and cooperation”, explores the consequences of inequality on will to cooperate with others.
+My dissertation, “Bitter divisions: inequality, identity and cooperation”, explores the consequences of inequality and social identity on willingness to cooperate with others.

 United Nations – FAO.
 During my time at the United Nations Food and Agriculture Organization (Rome), I contributed to the development of interactive statistical analysis tools for the FAOSTAT platform.